lindig/ocaml-hyphenate/README.md

             List.rev (loop 2 [])

-To hyphenate a word, we put a dot `.` at the beginning and end and use a sliding window to find all matching patterns in the pattern dictionary.
-The result is an array that tells us about good hyphenation points.
-When a matching pattern is found, the corresponding hyphenation points are fetched combined with the ones already found.
-We try to find all patterns in the dictionary up to the maximum pattern length or the length of the word, whatever is shorter.

-    <<hyphenate.ml>>=
-    let hyphenate t (word:string): string list = let word   = "." ^ word ^ "." in
-        let breaks = Array.make (String.length word + 1) 0 in
-        let lookup pos substr:unit =
-            combine pos (Hashtbl.find t.patterns substr) breaks in let lookup' pos substr = try lookup pos substr with Not_found -> () in
-            for i = 1 to min t.maxlen (String.length word) do
-                slide i word lookup'
-            done;
-            split word breaks

 For debugging, we join a word and its break points into a string again that can be easily printed.